helidon-io/helidon/codegen/api-stability/README.md

 API Stability allows Helidon maintainers to mark APIs with one of the stability annotations, to declare its expected use and state.

-Target state in Helidon:
+Helidon:
-- all `public` types in Helidon production modules are annotated with one of the `Api` stability annotation
+- all `public` top-level types in Helidon production modules are annotated with one `Api` stability annotation
+- methods, constructors, and nested types may also carry their own stability annotations
 - they may also be annotated with `@Api.Since("version")` to announce the version that the stability state changed
 - in Helidon, this is verified by an API Stability Enforcer annotation processor, that must be configured for `default-compile`

-Target state for users:
+Users:
 - API Stability annotation processor should be present in user's projects in compiler configuration
 - user's build will fail if they use `Internal` or `Incubating` APIs, unless they suppress warnings, or configure the annotation processor to ignore/warn
 - user's build will print warnings if they use `Preview` or `Deprecated` APIs (also can be suppressed)

-Intermediate state:
-- partial annotation of the most relevant APIs (mostly incubating and preview) in Helidon code base
-- user's build will never fail - all actions are set to warn only, as we do not want to break builds (this will change in the next major release of Helidon)

 # Stability states and transition